Seth Sentry

-Seth Gabriel Marton (born 4 January 1983), who performs by his stage name Seth Sentry, is an Australian hip hop recording artist.
-He has released one extended play and two studio albums.
-At the ARIA Music Awards of 2015 he won the ARIA Award for Best Urban Album for his second album, Strange New Past.
-Sentry's touring schedule has involved headline shows around Australia, as well as appearances at numerous festivals such as Breath of Life, Fat As Butter, Come Together, Sprung Festival, Big Day Out (Melbourne), Homebake, Hyperfest, Groovin the Moo and Triple J's One Night Stand.
+Seth Marton, who performs by his stage name Seth Sentry, is an Australian hip hop recording artist.
+He has released one extended play and three studio albums.
+At the ARIA Music Awards of 2015, he won the ARIA Award for Best Urban Album for his second album, Strange New Past.
+He was the first Australian rapper to perform on a US talk show, Jimmy Kimmel Live!, and has headlined shows all around the country.

 Biography

-Seth Sentry was born as Seth Gabriel Marton in 1983.
-He grew up in Sorrento.
+Seth Sentry grew up in Sorrento, Melbourne.
 Sentry's first public appearances were during live performances with Melbourne hip hop and drum and bass outfit, D.S.O.L. in 2003.
 In 2005 he reached third place in the Revolver Battles competition, in addition to organising and appearing in a weekly hip hop night at The Old Colonial venue in Fitzroy—Sentry's involvement with the Old Colonial led to an appearance on The Forthwrite Mixtape in 2007 and a guest appearance on Pez's 2008 album, A Mind of My Own.

 After posting a number of songs on Triple J's Unearthed website, he was selected by Steph Hughes, host of the station's Home & Hosed programme, as a "Featured Artist".
 Sentry's "The Waitress Song" became the most downloaded track on the website and went on to reach No. 31 in Triple J's Hottest 100 of 2009 and appeared on the compilation The Best of Australian Hip Hop Vol. 1.
 "Simple Game", Sentry's second single, received high rotation on Triple J. He followed with a 31-date national tour supporting Pez.

 In November 2008 Sentry independently released his debut EP, The Waiter Minute, consisting of five songs including his previously released singles.
 Accompanying the upload to Facebook of the conscious track "Strange Lot", he stated that he "wrote most of it in between train rides back and forth to work."